Enter the total cost of the campaign and the gross rating points into the calculator to determine the cost per rating point.

 The following example outlines the steps and information needed to calculate CPRP.

-The cost per rating point tells you how much you’re spending for each person reached by your advertisement.
+The cost per rating point tells you how much you’re spending for each rating point (each 1% of the defined target audience) delivered by your advertisement or campaign.